Product Review

 Exceptional carrying comfort

-The suspension system features a metal perimeter frame, padded shoulder straps, and a hip belt with wide foam wings.
-Load lifters let you fine-tune how weight rests on your back—unusual at this price point.
+The suspension system features a metal perimeter frame that transfers weight to your hips, padded shoulder straps with mesh ventilation, and a hip belt with wide foam wings.
+Load lifters let you fine-tune how weight rests on your back—a feature usually reserved for hiking packs.

 Clamshell opening for easy packing

 Opens flat like a suitcase with lime-green interior lining that makes it easy to locate items.
-Fits standard packing cubes with room to spare.
+The full-length zipper provides complete access to the main compartment without digging through layers.

 Virtually guaranteed carry-on

-The 450D recycled polyester holds up well against punctures and abrasion.
+The 450D recycled polyester holds up exceptionally well against punctures, abrasion, and years of airport conveyor abuse.
 Backed by Osprey's All Mighty Guarantee—they'll repair any damage, any reason, free.
+This effectively makes it a lifetime purchase.

 What Could Be Better

-The most common complaint across reviews.
-You'll need to stow your bottle inside or clip it externally.
+The most common complaint across all reviews.
+You'll need to stow your bottle inside the main compartment or clip it externally with a carabiner.
+For hikers and hydration-focused travelers, this is genuinely frustrating.

 Basic internal organization